“Volunteers don’t necessarily have the time, they just have the heart.” - Elizabeth Andrew, Habitat for Humanity

 Volunteers are the most important resource to community organizations like ORYA.
 Without YOU there is no ORYA.

-The stereotype of a volunteer is no longer a house-wife with time on her hands.
+The stereotype of a volunteer is no longer a stay at home parent with time on their hands.
 It is now a busy mother or father, a teenager or college student in need of volunteer hours or even a grand-parent stepping in to support overloaded parents.
 You’re all busy, you are all having a crazy week but you must remember why you volunteer and why it is important.

-Thank you for the service, time, dedication and devotion to making where we live better.
+Thank you for the service, time, dedication and devotion you provide to make our world a better place.
 We count on YOU and look forward to thanking you for a job well done!

 RESPONSIBILITIES OF A VOLUNTEER